Bridge Street – Bigfork

-Flathead County and Montana Department of Transportation (MDT) completed a feasibility study of the truss bridge over the Swan River in Bigfork, Montana.
-Opened in 1912, the bridge with separate walkway is experiencing corrosion and other deterioration that will limit its future use.
+Flathead County and MDT completed a feasibility study of the truss bridge over the Swan River in Bigfork, Montana.
+Opened in 1912, the bridge its with separate walkway is currently experiencing corrosion and other deterioration that will limit its future use.
 The study identified bridge and community needs and considered options to repair, replace or rehabilitate the bridge.
-Citizens voiced their concerns regarding the historic appearance and the continued use of the one-lane bridge.
+We heard residents loud and clear as they voiced their concerns regarding the historic appearance and the continued use of the one-lane bridge.

 The recommendation for replacement of the historic bridge with a new steel truss bridge carrying a single travel lane and a walkway has been forwarded to Flathead County for their action as the owner of the bridge.